-No. If you are pregnant and using fentanyl regularly, talk to your healthcare provider about options that will allow you to either gradually wean off or stay on a carefully controlled dose of an opioid medication during your pregnancy.
+Talk with your healthcare providers before making any changes to this medication.
+If you are pregnant and using fentanyl regularly, talk to your healthcare provider about options that will allow you to either gradually wean off or stay on a carefully controlled dose of an opioid medication during your pregnancy.
 If you have been taking fentanyl regularly you should not just stop suddenly (also called “cold turkey”).
 Stopping an opioid medication suddenly could cause you to go into withdrawal.
 More research is needed to know how going through withdrawal might hurt a pregnancy.
 Talk with your healthcare provider about the risks and benefits of continuing or stopping your medication.
-Any reduction in your fentanyl needs to be done slowly, and under the direction of your healthcare provider.
+Any reduction in your fentanyl needs to be done slowly, and under the direction of your healthcare provider.*

 Can taking fentanyl during my pregnancy increase the chance of miscarriage?